shanqing-cai/audapter_matlab/README.md

 You can download a copy of Audapter manual at: http://scai.io/AudapterManual.pdf

-The MEX files can be downloaded at: http://scai.io/
+The MEX files can be downloaded at: http://scai.io/Audapter/Audapter.mexw32 and http://scai.io/Audapter/Audapter.mexw64